Top 5 Common Contract Mistakes to Avoid

 Learn more: How to Write an Independent Contractor Agreement

-5. Not Consulting an Attorney
+5. Going without an Attorney

 Many independent professionals choose to hire an attorney to draft their contracts.
 This helps to ensure that the contracts are properly written, include all necessary information, and fully protect both parties.